• 5 (22 Ratings)

 Solarium

 Jam Saheb Ranjitsinhji was a progressive thinker and this is evident through many things he did during his rule.
 One of the many amazing structures commissioned during his time was the Solarium also known as the Ranjit Institute of Poly-Radio Therapy.
 Built with French architecture in 1934 by Dr. Jean Saidam, it is one of its kind in all of Asia.
 The solarium stands at a height of 40 feet above the ground.
 It has a glass tower that revolves 360 degrees to harness sunlight all day long for treating skin diseases.
 Sunlight, a natural source of energy, has immense healing power which is stored in the Solarium and was used for treatment.
 The last solar therapy was administered in 1996 and it is currently nonfunctional.
 Out of a total of 3 solariums in the world, 2 located in France were destroyed during world war II.
 The Solarium in Jamnagar is the only one that exists across the world and is a MUST visit place.
+It is unfortunate that this place is not mentioned anywhere in the Jamnagar city guide.
 I belong to this amazing land of Gujarat and it makes me feel truly proud!

 Solarium with a unique revolving tower is the only one in the world existing today